esumit/trace-fruits/README.md

 ![Fruits](/images/Fruits_1896737.png) ![Traceability](/images/Traceability_2068763.png)

 Trace fruits is a conceptual demo to visualise fruits supply chain events stored in an immutable ledger.
-It uses splunk to analyse generated data at hyperledger-fabric's blockchain ledgers.
+It uses splunk to analyse generated data from hyperledger-fabric's blockchain ledgers.

 This demo concept picked from the GS1 global traceability standard, that provides guidelines on fresh fruit and vegetable